 The arrangement has been reviewed, and from Wednesday 5 August 2020, paediatric services will be reintroduced at Queen’s Hospital Burton in a phased and controlled way.

 The first phase will see ward 2 re-open for inpatient services, and ward 1 will be used as the paediatric assessment unit from 9:30am – 10pm, Monday to Sunday.

 During the first phase, A&E at Queen’s Hospital Burton will only be able to provide treatment to children with a minor illness or injury who attend in person or are referred by their GP.

 While A&E will remain open to both adults and children, if emergency care is needed, families should continue to take children to the children’s emergency department at Royal Derby Hospital.
 Children who require critical care will be treated in the paediatric high dependency unit at Royal Derby Hospital, and if travelling by ambulance, children will be taken directly there.
 The nearest car park is number 4 and people should use the children’s emergency department entrance.

 The paediatric ward areas are currently being redecorated and deep cleaned in preparation for the service to be returned.

 The Trust is writing to parents and carers of all children who are open access patients to let them know about the new arrangements.

-There are visiting restrictions in place across our hospitals, please see the Information for visitors page for more information.
+There are visiting restrictions in place across our hospitals, please visit our information for visitors page > for more information.
 All visitors will be required to wear a face mask and follow social distancing guidance.